google/WebFundamentals/src/_langs/en/tools/setup/workspace/SetupWorkflow.markdown

   - Once a workspace is set up, you can edit files and save changes directly from Chrome, instead of switching back and forth between Chrome and an external editor.
 notes:
-  - Bug: inline images aren't inline?
+  - inline images aren't inline?
-  - To-Do: Add authors.
 ---

 {% wrap content %}